samrullo/gptoolbox/README.md

 # Introduction
-GPAS toolbox allows to run various frequently used commands such as pms, master_batcher, pkg_batcher, cnc, praada_nav just by changing values of necessary parameters.
+GPAS toolbox allows to generate various frequently used commands such as pms, master_batcher, pkg_batcher, cnc, praada_nav by specifiying necessary parameters.
-It utilizes python flask in conjunction with jquery.
+It utilizes python flask in conjunction with jquery and can be runs as local webserver.

 ## Prerequisites
-Python flask, and python packages such as pandas.
-Anaconda comes equipped with various python packages including these.
+Python flask, and python packages such as pandas are required.
+[Anaconda](https://www.anaconda.com/download/) comes equipped with various python packages including these.
-So installing Anaconda might be fast way of getting this tool to work.
+Installing Anaconda might be fast way of getting this tool to work.

 ## Installation
 Clone the repository to your local PC.